 - Minimum of 5 years of clinical experience.
 Specific experience with medical necessity case review preferred.

-- Understanding of Physical Therapy practice guidelines and best practices required.
+- Understanding of Physical Therapy evidence-based guidelines and best practices required.

 - Working knowledge of managed Physical Therapy services is a plus.

 - Advanced training or certification in any specialty areas of Physical Therapy, health care or quality management, case management, performance improvement, data analysis, and quality initiatives also preferred.